pigne/teaching/_posts/WebDev1/2019-02-09-html5-basics.md

 window.addEventListener( 'load', something); // use bubbling
 ```

+### Propagation

 The normal course of doth traversals may be stopped by any event handler with `event.stopPropagation()`.

 [A complete event traversal example on CodePen](http://codepen.io/pigne/pen/meLGRp).

 ### Default Events

-During an event some default behavior is intended (e.g. clicking a radio button should change it UI, etc.).
+During an event, some default behavior is intended (e.g., clicking a radio button should change its UI, etc.).
 Default behaviors in response to events can be controlled.
 An event can be prevented from happening without preventing event propagation (capturing/bubbling). `event.preventDefault()` can prevent the default behavior of an element upon the considered event.

 ## Asynchronous Communication

 ### XMLHttpRequest

-A JavaScript object that allows the exchange of information between the client and the server, _without_ reloading the page.
+A **Legacy** JavaScript object that allows the exchange of information between the client and the server, _without_ reloading the page.

 The object is standardized and mostly implemented everywhere.